-- The actively managed fund invests globally in a diversified range of bonds, mainly high-quality bonds, money market instruments and equities. - Investments are focused on bonds. - Foreign currencies are largely hedged versus the reference currency.
+- The actively managed fund invests globally in a diversified range of equities, mainly high-quality bonds and money market instruments. - The fund generally strikes an even balance between equities and bonds. - Foreign currencies are largely hedged versus the reference currency.
 Nevertheless, an active currency strategy is applied if opportunities are - The fund is based on UBS's investment policy, the UBS House View.

-Please see additional information on the following
+Please see additional information on the following page.